leangjia/blender_docs/manual/physics/rigid_body/introduction.rst

 Creating a Rigid Body
 =====================

+.. admonition:: Reference
+   :class: refbox

+   :Mode:      All Modes
+   :Panel:     :menuselection:`Properties --> Physics --> Rigid Body`
+   :Menu:      :menuselection:`Object --> Rigid Body`

-Only mesh objects can participate in the rigid body simulation.
+Only mesh objects can be part of a rigid body simulation.
-To create rigid bodies, either click on *Rigid Body* button in the *Physics* tab of the Properties or use the *Add Active*/*Add Passive* buttons in the *Physics* tab of the *Toolbar*.
+To create rigid bodies, either click on *Rigid Body* button in the *Physics* tab of the Properties or use *Add Active*/*Add Passive* in the :menuselection:`Object --> Rigid Body` menu.

 There are two types of rigid body: active and passive. *Active* bodies are dynamically simulated, while *passive* bodies remain static.
 Both types can be driven by the animation system when using the *Animated* option.